sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 Psionic Focus

 You can use a psionic focus, such as a psychic crystal, for any of your powers.
-This enables you to concentrate on one additional power you know, as long as the sum of the powersí levels is less than or equal to your power rating.
+This enables you to concentrate on one additional power you know, as long as the sum of the powers√≠ levels is less than or equal to your power rating.
 If you have to make a check to maintain concentration, roll for both powers individually.

 ###### Psionic Blast